-- 1. Confirm that all six fans are in place and working properly.
-(See the end of this chapter for details on the system fans). - Place the first air shroud into the chassis.
+- 1. Confirm that all six fans are in place and working properly - Place the first air shroud into the chassis.
 The air shroud sits behind the system fans.
 Each air shroud covers three fans. - 3.
 Install the second air shroud in the same manner as the first.

-Figure 6-3.
-Air Shroud Placement
+Figure 6-3: Installing the Air Shroud